TV Tropes Needs Your Help

 - Walker, Texas Ranger.
 Chuck Norris.
 "Eyes of the Ranger".

 - Something that some people have noticed about the way Sullivan sings it is that he sounds like one of the main characters, Rodney.
-A few people (including this troper for a while) did indeed think that Nicholas Lyndhurst was the one singing it.
+A few people did indeed think that Nicholas Lyndhurst was the one singing it.

-- Subverted in Garth Marenghi's Darkplace: The opening is "based on melodies originally whistled by Gath Marenghi".
+- Parodied in Garth Marenghis Darkplace: The opening is "based on melodies originally whistled by Gath Marenghi".